aiurovet/utf_ext/README.md

 ## Features

-- Asynchronous extension methods to read from and write to UTF streams including as the whole buffer of text or as a list of lines.
+- Asynchronous extension methods to read from and write to UTF streams either as the whole buffer of text or as a list of lines.
 - Similar asynchronous and synchronous methods to read from and write to UTF files as well as from _stdin_ and to _stdout_.
 - Ability to specify a callback (closure) acting on every chunk of text or a line of text being read or written.
 This allows to avoid loading the whole content of a large file into memory before starting any processing.
 It also allows to avoid format conversions of large block of data after reading or before writing the result.